SridharSola/challenge_3dvision/README.md

 ## Problem Statement

 Given a pair of rectified RGB images with corresponding depth maps and camera parameters (intrinsics and extrinsics), determine:
-1. For each pixel in Image A, whether it is visible in Image B, accounting for:
+1. For each pixel in Image A, whether it is visible in Image B,
-   - Camera frustum boundaries
-   - Occlusion handling via depth comparison
-2. For visible pixels, compute their precise corresponding coordinates in Image B
+2. For visible pixels, compute their precise corresponding coordinates in Image B.

 ### Input Data
 - RGB Images
 - Depth Maps (image, with metric conversion metadata)
 - Camera Parameters:
-  - Intrinsics: Horizontal field of view (degrees)
+  - Intrinsics: Horizontal field of view (degrees ?)
   - Extrinsics: Position (x,y,z) and orientation (quaternion x,y,z,w)
 Data is in right-handed coordinate system (X-right, Y-up, Z-into-scene)